twhlynch/WorkersBot/README.md

 ## Usage

 Run the `update_commands.yml` and `publish.yml` GitHub Actions workflows to update the commands and publish the worker.

+On https://discord.com/developers/applications/ Open your bot, open the left menu and click `General Information`.
+Find INTERACTIONS ENDPOINT URL and set it to `https://workers-bot.your-username.workers.dev` (change your-username to your cloudflare username).

 Restart Discord and try one of the example commands in `commands.js`.